Owen-Wang1234/bikesharing/README.md

 14. The fourteenth worksheet is a heatmap with user type and start time weekday at the rows and gender at the columns.
 This heatmap shows the distribution of bike trips by gender and weekday in two different categories - the short-term customers and the long-term subscribers.

-15. The fifteenth worksheet is a line graph displaying the number of bike users that month by gender for the customers and the subscribers.
+15. The fifteenth worksheet is a line graph displaying the number of bike users that month by age and gender for the customers and the subscribers.
+This is an extra visualization that further explores the distribution of age, gender, and user type.

 16. The sixteenth worksheet is a bar chart showing the top fifty end stations according to how many bikes stop there.
 The bars also have the station ID numbers as a label in addition to the station name at the axis.
+This is an extra visualization that provides another perspective to the information shown in the fifth worksheet.

 ## Results
 The resulting story is published on Tableau Public.
 The link to this Visualization is: https://public.tableau.com/app/profile/owen.wang/viz/NYCCitiBikeAnalysis_16714261301580/TheStoryofCitiBikeNYC